-The most common condition for buying a house, perhaps only behind “subject to financing,” is “subject to home inspection.”
-To have a professional home inspector go through all the major systems in the house you’ve settled on is just wise, isn’t it?
+The most common condition for buying a house, perhaps only behind "subject to financing," is "subject to home inspection."
+Having a

 No matter how new, every home will have issues that come up on a home inspection, even if they're minor.
 But if there are concerns that put your current deal in jeopardy, that’s where you should focus.

 How to buy a house

 Negotiate credit or a discount rather than repairs

 You might want a move-in ready home, but if there are home inspection problems that need to be corrected, it’s better to take the responsibility to fix them yourself.
 The seller is looking to get out of the home with as little expense as possible, so how can you be sure repairs will be to an acceptable standard for you?